 Fair Play.
 Fair Play holds all stakeholders in youth hockey accountable for their actions by rewarding proper behavior and penalizing improper behavior.
 Under the Fair Play program, each team starts the game scheduled to receive an extra "Fair Play" point in the standings for playing the game with good sportsmanship.
 A team loses its Fair Play point if they exceed the penalty minute threshold.

 Excellence in Coaching.
 The Minnesota Wild and Minnesota Hockey are proud to present the HEP Excellence in Coaching Program which recognizes youth hockey coaches at all levels whose behaviors provide for a positive athletic experience allowing players to develop to their greatest potential, have fun and learn to love the game.
 Parents, players, officials, and other coaches are encouraged to nominate coaches who meet the award criteria.

 Owen Faste (Chisago Lakes) was the winner of the 2014 HEP Essay Contest

 HEP Essay Contest.
 Each fall, youth hockey players are encouraged to submit a themed essay.
 The winner of the essay contest is announced during the Hockey Day Minnesota broadcast later that winter.
 The essay contest winner receives a unique Wild game day experience for themselves and their youth hockey team with ice time at Xcel Energy Center and luxury suite tickets for a Wild home game.
 The essay contest supports the HEP mission by focusing on topics like sportsmanship, teamwork, respect for opponents and having fun.

-HEP will ensure a positive athletic experience for youth hockey players by integrating a progressive approach to skill development with coaching excellence and accountability through Fair Play.
+HEP will actively encourage a positive athletic experience for youth hockey players by providing a comprehensive approach to player development through parent education and accountability.

 Terry Evavold Glen Andresen